14 Lucky Foods You Should Eat for a Prosperous New Year

 11. Fortune Cookies for Well Wishes

-Kick-off the new year with messages of luck, hope, and prosperity for your friends and family.
+Kick off the new year with messages of luck, hope, and prosperity for your friends and family.
 Slide each one into a handmade cookie (yes, you really can make your own fortune cookies at home!).
 If your loved ones have a good sense of humor, consider slipping in a joke or two.
 Starting the New Year off with laughter can't be a bad thing.
-Don't forget the lucky numbers!
+And don't forget the lucky numbers!
+If you're really crunched for time, you can pick up a set of pre-made fortune cookies ($6, World Market) before the evening begins.

 12. Sauerkraut for Longevity, Luck, and Money